 Summarizing an autobiography can seem like an unmanageable task.
 Even a short life is full of innumerable details, frustrating any easy attempt at quick synopsis.
-The most important guiding principle in writing a synopsis of an autobiography is clear organization; begin by making careful notes as you read the book and formulate a brief outline of your synopsis before you begin to write.
+The most important guiding principle in writing a synopsis of an autobiography is clear organization.
+Begin by making careful annotations as you read the book in order to formulate a brief outline of your synopsis before you begin to write.

 Introduce the Author

 Writing an autobiography is a powerful statement of self-importance.
 Either the author thinks that he or she has a life sufficiently remarkable to relate or that their life embodies lessons worth learning.